-Standard Reviewed N/A Satisfactory Not Satisfactory D.1 The course evaluation/criteria/course grading policy is Х stated clearly on each syllabus.
-D.2 Course-level assessments (those that can be delivered) Х measure the stated learning objectives and are consistent with course activities and resources.
+Standard Reviewed N/A Satisfactory Not Satisfactory D 1 The course evaluation/opitania/course and in a noticy is X D.1 The course evaluation/criteria/course grading policy is stated clearly on each syllabus. Λ D.2 Course-level assessments (those that can be delivered) X measure the stated learning objectives and are consistent with course activities and resources.
 D.3 Specific and descriptive criteria are provided for the X evaluation of students' work and participation and are tied to the course grading policy.
 D.4 The assessment instruments (that can be delivered) are X sequenced, varied, and appropriate to the content being assessed.

 Assessment strategies use established ways to measure effective learning, evaluate student progress by reference to stated learning objectives, and are designed to be integral to the learning process.
-The Reviewer compared and contrasted the five learning outcomes listed for CPT 243 to affect best practices in assessing student learning.
+The Reviewer compared and contrasted the learning outcomes listed for CPT 140 to affect best practices in assessing student learning.
 Those items have been identified and listed in the table below.